 The location of primary distribution facilities for any type development shall be based on sound engineering standards and least cost approach to the Cooperative.
 Any variance to the location of the distribution facilities by the Developer or other controlling authorities may result in additional contribution in aid of construction assessed to the Developer to recover any additional expense to the Cooperative.
-The Developer must sign an Agreement for Electric Facilities for High Density Developments.
+The Developer must sign an Agreement for Electric Facilities.